NorESMhub/noresm-exp/content/noresm2_lm_spin3.md

 # Summary of simulation

-New in this simulation: Increased width of Strait of Gibraltar from 15 km to 30 km
+New in this simulation:
+- Increased width of Strait of Gibraltar from 15 km to 30 km

+Continued to use:
-- Continued to use a 10% increase in the sea-salt emissions in order to reduce the net radiation imbalance @TOM (top of model)
+-  a 10% increase in the sea-salt emissions in order to reduce the net radiation imbalance @TOM (top of model)
-- Missing in this simulation: increased (x2) error tolerance in energy conservation test in CICE
-- Continued to use the modifications to the parameters *bkopal, rcalc and ropal* in iHAMOCC  included as SourceMod
+-  the modifications to the parameters *bkopal, rcalc and ropal* in iHAMOCC  included as SourceMod
-- Continued to use the modifications to the convection code included as SourceMod
+-  the modifications to the convection code included as SourceMod
-- Continued to use the namelist changes compared to repository for CAM6-Nor, MICOM and CLM5
+-  the namelist changes compared to repository for CAM6-Nor, MICOM and CLM5

+Not included in this simulation:
+- increased (x2) error tolerance in energy conservation test in CICE

 For all user name list specifics, see bottom of this page